00nicole/00nicole/README.md

 🖍️ My languages include C, Java, C++, and Python

-✉️ To contact me, e-mail me at: nma76@sfu.ca
+✉️ You can reach me at: nma76@sfu.ca